 This patterns yield equivalent results: a set of services organized around business concepts rather than technical concepts.

 A key feature of the microservice is the Database per Service pattern.
 It’s alternative, the Shared Database pattern is essentially an anti-pattern and best avoided.
 The Database per service pattern dramatically changes how you maintain data consistency and perform queries.
-You will need to use one of event-driven architecture patterns such as Transaction Log tailing or Event Sourcing to maintain data consistency.
+You will need to use the Saga pattern.
 You will often need to implement queries using the Command Query Responsibility Segregation (CQRS) pattern.

 To be continued….